Further details will be emailed to all members when booking for an event becomes available.

 February 2026

-Wednesday 18th Illustrated Talk (on Zoom)
+Illustrated Talk (on Zoom)

-Speaker: Gerard Owen; speaking from Germany
+Speaker: Gerard Owen; (speaking from Berlin, Germany)

 March 2026

-Wednesday 18th Illustrated Talk with refreshments (In English)
+Illustrated Talk with refreshments (In English)

-Speaker: Dr Angela Greenwood; title tbc
+Speaker: Dr Angela Greenwood;

 Venue: St Peter's Church Henleaze, Meeting Room.
 7.45pm